TuxForge/archie/README.md

 ## Command-Line Arguments

-You can also use the following command-line argument:

 - `--exec <command>` - Execute a specific command without entering the interactive prompt.
 The `<command>` can be one of the following:

    - `u` - Update the system